ibm-cloud-docs/sap/sap-offerings-netweaver-iaas-intel-virtual-server-gen2-profiles.md

 {: caption="Table 2. {{site.data.keyword.vsi_is_full}} Profile Families" caption-side="top"}

-For SAP HANA, only the memory profile families are used, for NetWeaver also the balanced family may be considereed.
+For SAP HANA, only the memory profile families are used, for NetWeaver also the balanced family may be considered.
 The Virtual Server profile names are contextual and sequential.
 See here one example:

 | Profile name | Naming convention component | What it means |
 | --- | --- | --- |